VeIskar/Movie-Recommendation-System/README.md

 ## Movie Recommendation System

-#### About
+### About
 This project focuses on developing a movie recommendation system using various data science and machine learning techniques.
 Dataset used in the project can be found on: https://grouplens.org/datasets/movielens/ although movielens dataset was generated on 26 September 26, 2018 it includes data about 9742 movies.
+Besides juptyer file project offers a system built using Python and Flask, with web interface, which provides recommendations based on different algorithms.

-#### Features
+### Features
-Integration of the project in Flask is complete with the kNN tf-idf and generic recommendation techniques in the current iteration.
-More features are however planned alongside with major frontend update whcih will be completed in the future.

-Jupyter file of my project is complete it leverages machine learning techniques to analyze user preferences and movie features.
+Jupyter file leverages machine learning techniques to analyze user preferences and movie features.
 Below are the key components:

 1. Generic Recommendation:
 - Method: Calculates the average rating of movies that have been rated by a specified minimum number of users.